-These sand-colored Del Conca Roman Stone tiles ($2.30 each) coordinate perfectly with the sand-colored countertop, and Don installed them in both bathrooms.
+These sand-colored Del Conca Roman Stone tiles (only cost $2.30 each) coordinate perfectly with the sand-colored countertop.

-For the shower enclosure, we used inexpensive square white tiles.
+For the shower enclosure, I decided on inexpensive 4×4 square white tiles for the backsplash:

-So I mixed a lot of the white paint we had from painting all of the downstairs white into the rose paint, and painted the room again.
+So I mixed a lot of the white paint I had from painting all of the downstairs white into the rose paint, and painted the room again.

 I really like this look and don’t mind that you have to open both levers to make warm water.